Housing Executive releases 10 firms from contracts amid soaring costs

 The Housing Executive's chief executive warned that had they taken legal action against the contractors it could have forced them into administration.

-Grania Long said the work would now be re-tendered but that would mean delays for some tenants who had been expecting things like new windows.
+Grainia Long said the work would now be re-tendered but that would mean delays for some tenants who had been expecting things like new windows.

 "In forthcoming days we will be contacting tenants who are impacted by any delays to the planned schemes to their homes," she said.